 The Leagoo T5 comes with a 5.5″ Sharp IPS display and a Full HD resolution of 1920×1080, giving it an impressive PPI (pixels per inch) of 401 making the display much better than other phones in this price range.

 Leagoo T5 Screen Specs: 5.5 inches Sharp IPS Display, 1920×1080 resolution, 2.5D, Gorilla Glass 4, 401 PPI, 5-Point multi-touch

-The body of the T5 is made from an aluminium alloy opting for a minimalist design without embellishments such as glossy metal work or chamfered edges.
-The Leagoo T5 metal body is coated with a matte black finish and a real fingerprint magnet.
-If you’re going to keep it in a case using the TPU case, this isn’t a problem, but without a case, it’s going to look messy.
+The body of the T5 is made from an aluminium alloy opting for a minimalist design without embellishments such as glossy metalwork or chamfered edges.
+The Leagoo T5 metal body has a matte black finish and a real fingerprint magnet.
+If you’re going to keep it in a case using the TPU case, this isn’t a problem, but without a case, it will look messy.

 Leagoo T5 Colours Available: Champagne Gold (white front) & Black

 At the bottom, you’ll find the headphone jack, a single speaker, and the MicroUSB port.
 The single speaker isn’t the best.
 For a smartphone speaker, you shouldn’t expect much.

-The left side is bare, aside from the microSD card and Nano SIM card slot.
+Aside from the microSD card and Nano SIM card slot, the left side is bare.
 It can be a dual-SIM phone, but you can’t use a microSD card—the second slot functions as either a microSD card reader or a Nano SIM reader.

 There’s a fingerprint sensor along the bottom, and a fingerprint sensor is positioned within the bezel beneath the display.
 There’s a noticeable delay between pressing your thumb to it and having the screen turn on.

 Overall, the hardware here is very good for its price; it doesn’t feel like you’re using a cheap device.